wso2/docs-is/en/docs/learn/configuring-the-system-administrator.md

 other users, roles and permissions in the system by using the management console of the product.
-Therefore, the user that should have admin permissions is required to be stored in the primary user store when you start the system for the first time .
+Therefore, the user that should have admin permissions is required to be stored in the primary user store when you start the system for the first time.
 The documentation on setting up primary user stores will explain how to configure the administrator while configuring the user store.
 The information under this topic will explain the main configurations that are relevant to setting up the system administrator.

 !!! note
     If the primary user store is read-only, you will be using a user ID and role that already exists in the user store, for the administrator.
 If the user store is read/write, you have the option of creating the